 All the balances with related parties at year end are disclosed throughout the Notes to these interim financial statements.

-A summary of the balances with related parties at June 30, 2022 and the transaction recorded in the Profit and Loss during the half-year is provided below.
+A summary of the balances with related parties of June 30, 2023 and the transaction recorded in the Profit and Loss during the half-year is provided below.